ktosiu/engineer_notebook/raspbian.md

 Notice here a lot of dropped packets on the receive (RX).

-# Bittorren Sync
+# BitTorrent Sync

+Use BitTorrent's [Sync](http://www.getsync.com) program to keep files on different computers up to date.
 You need to add the repository for `apt-get` to get the package from, first create the file.

     sudo nano /etc/apt/sources.list.d/btsync.list